-Funds in U.S. Treasury: All of Ginnie Mae's receipts and disbursements are processed by the U.S. Treasury which, in effect, maintains Ginnie Mae's bank accounts.
-For purposes of the Statements of Cash Flows, Funds in U.S. Treasury are considered cash.
+Funds with U.S. Treasury: All of Ginnie Mae's receipts and disbursements are processed by the U.S. Treasury, which in effect, maintains Ginnie Mae's bank accounts.
+For purposes of the Statements of Cash Flows, Funds with U.S. Treasury are considered cash.